GeoscienceAustralia/anuga_core/docs/source/installation.rst

     sudo apt-get update -q
     sudo apt-get install wget git

-Once `Miniforge` is installed, we can now create an environment to run `anuga'.
+Once `Miniforge` is installed, we can now create an environment to run `anuga`.

 Create a conda environment `anuga_env` (or what ever name you like):